 Virginia was involved in many community activities during her nearly 60 years in Ames.
 She was active in the philanthropic education organization P.E.O. for more than 50 years, serving as president and holding other officer and committee roles for Chapter AA.
 She was a third-generation member of the American Association of University Women (AAUW) and held many local leadership positions, including president.
-Virginia played an instrumental role in the large AAUW book sale which was an annual tradition in Ames, and her children have fond memories of helping with that huge endeavor.
+Virginia played an instrumental role in the large AAUW book sale which was an annual tradition in Ames.
 She served for a time as a Wellesley College Alumnae Admissions volunteer, and she was an election poll worker for many years.
 She joined Collegiate Presbyterian Church when she moved to the Green Hills Retirement Community.

 Virginia somehow found time for several hobbies.
 She was an accomplished seamstress and known among family and friends for her meticulous precision and skill.
 She enjoyed reading murder mysteries and collecting antiques.
 She participated in a classical music study group, and she played bridge.
-She followed current events and read newspapers cover to cover (often with a pen in her hand to edit the grammar).
+She followed current events and read newspapers cover to cover.
 Virginia enjoyed genealogy, history and travelling to historic places, and she cherished several opportunities to visit family overseas.
 She was kind and gracious, and she cultivated many friendships.

-Virginia supported many non-profit organizations including Raising Readers, the Ames Public Library, and the Iowa Natural Heritage Foundation.
-Prior to her death, Virginia established a scholarship for Green Hills employees at Iowa State University to acknowledge the professional and compassionate care she received during her years living at Green Hills.
-Virginia's family would like to thank the Green Hills staff for their dedication to their residents and the compassion they showed to Virginia in her declining years.
+In lieu of flowers, donations may be made in Virginia's memory to one of the many non-profit organizations she supported, such as Raising Readers, the Ames Public Library, the Iowa Natural Heritage Foundation, or the Virginia H. Richards Scholarship for Green Hills Retirement Community Employees via the Iowa State University Foundation.
+Virginia established the scholarship prior to her death to acknowledge the professional and compassionate care she received during her years living at Green Hills.
+Virginia's family thanks the Green Hills staff for their dedication to their residents and the compassion they showed to Virginia in her declining years.

 Beautiful smile and beautiful woman to the depths of her soul.
 She loved her family dearly and you had a special bond with your Mom.
 My sympathies and wishing your peace in days to come.